The Representative Church Body Library in Dublin: The largest collection of

 The dates of those that survive are also set out in the document, and a colour code indicates the current whereabouts of the originals in repositories, local custody etc. If the registers have been made available online, a link to the relevant database is provided.

-The Table is being regularly updated and the link above will take you to the most up-to-date version.
+The List is regularly updated and the link above will take you to the most up-to-date version.

 PUBLISHED REGISTERS TO PURCHASE: Library staff have transcribed 12 registers for purchase (details here).

 RCBL, Braemor Park, Churchtown, Dublin 14.
 Tel: 00 353 (0)1 492 3979.
 Email:

 email@example.com.
 RCBL online.

 The National Archives of Ireland (NAI) has microfilms of about 350 Church of Ireland registers.
 These are on free public access and include many of the original registers now held at RCBL.

 Although there is a daily free genealogical service at the NAI, it is available only to personal visitors.
 NAI staff do not carry out genealogical research.

 CONTACT: National Archives of Ireland, Bishop Street, Dublin 8.
 No appointment is necessary, but you need a Reader's Ticket to use the Reading Room which is open from 9:15am-5pm Monday to Friday.
 Details at www.nationalarchive.ie.

 Public Record Office of Northern Ireland (PRONI): Surviving Church of Ireland records for all Ulster counties, plus those for Leitrim and Louth, can be viewed on microfilm at the Public Record Office of Northern Ireland (PRONI).
 You need a Visitor's Pass if you want to trace ancestors through these records.
 Hours 9.00-4.45 Monday to Friday plus a later evening closure on Thursdays.